microsoft/AMBROSIA/CONTRIBUTING/AMBROSIA_client_network_protocol.md

 All information received from the reliability coordinator is in the form of a sequence of log records.
 Each log record has a 24 byte header, followed by the actual record contents.
 The header is as follows:

- * Bytes [0-3]: The committer ID for the service, this should be constant for all records for the lifetime of the service, format IntFixed.
+ * Bytes [0-3]: The committer ID for the service, this should be constant for all records for the lifetime of the service.
+The format is IntFixed.
  * Bytes [4-7]: The size of the whole log record, in bytes, including the header.
 The format is IntFixed.
  * Bytes [8-15]: The check bytes to check the integrity of the log record.
 The format is LongFixed.
  * Bytes [16-23]: The log record sequence ID.
 Excluding records labeled with sequence ID “-1”, these should be in order.
 The format is LongFixed.